murffious/MorfEngineeringDevDocs/VPC_SAA.md

 1. Create VPC
     - Add CIDR block 10.0.0.0/16 (5 ip addresses taken by aws default so 251 left )
+    - If fhe requirement is to only allow the individual IP of the client and not the entire network.... the proper CIDR notation should be used.
+The /32 denotes one IP address and the /0 refers to the entire network.
+Take note that the SSH protocol uses TCP and port 22.
     - IPV6 AWs defaults
     - Remember - by default these resources come with a VPC
       - Route table (router for example 10.0.0.1 reserved for VPC router ) classified as MAIN